sumbulkaynat/Class-Scheduler/README.md

 ```
 ![postman-faculty-signup](postman-faculty-signup.png)

 >  Now in the browser window, we can login as a faculty by entering username and password that we just created.
+We need to add some class first, so when the students login they can view the available classes.

 ![faculty-login](faculty-login.png)